edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     * **instanceType**: The VM type you want to use for your Constellation nodes.

       For CVMs, any type with a minimum of 4 vCPUs from the [DCasv5 & DCadsv5](https://docs.microsoft.com/en-us/azure/virtual-machines/dcasv5-dcadsv5-series) or [ECasv5 & ECadsv5](https://docs.microsoft.com/en-us/azure/virtual-machines/ecasv5-ecadsv5-series) families is supported.
 It defaults to `Standard_DC4as_v5` (4 vCPUs, 16 GB RAM).

-      Run `constellation config instance-types` to get the list of all supported options.
+Alternatively, you can run `constellation config instance-types` to get the list of all supported options.

     </tabItem>
     <tabItem value="gcp-manually" label="GCP (manually)">